SalmaAlassal/BeRoot/git/git.md

 **If you have not selected any of the editors, Git will use your default system's editor.**

+If you want to use VIM : `git config --global core.editor "vim"`

 ### Setting default branch

 To configure the initial branch name to use in all of your new repositories: `git config --global init.defaultBranch <name>`

 E.g,`git config --global init.defaultBranch "main"`

-- To see local branch names : `git branch`
-- To see all remote branch names : `git branch -r`
-- To see all local and remote branches : `git branch -a`
+### Setting the default behavior of `git push`

+If you want to use `git push` without a branch specified (e.g, `git push origin main`) issue :
+ `git config --global push.default current` → it pushes the current branch to a branch of the same name

 ### Configuring git Credentials

 Git will sometimes need credentials from the user in order to perform operations; for example, it may need to ask for a username and password in order to access a remote repository over HTTP.